Leverage Calculator XAUUSD

 For examples leverage ratio of 1:100 or 1:50 or 1:10

-Sometimes the leverage ratio can also be written as 100:1 or 50:1 or 10:1 depending on the broker you're trading with.
+Sometimes the leverage ratio can be shown as 100:1 or 50:1 or 10:1, and this depends on the broker you trade with.

-This leverage option just explains the amount of leverage whether it's written 100:1 or 1:100.
+This leverage option just explains the amount of leverage whether it is written 100:1 or 1:100.

 Leverage Examples:

-To put in another way your broker gives you $100 dollars for each one dollar in your trading account.
-This is what's referred to as xauusd leverage.
+To say it differently, your trading broker gives you $100 for every dollar in your trading account.
+This is known as xauusd leverage.

 Then if you have 2,000 you'll get a total of: